ucsd-cse12-f20/ucsd-cse12-f20.github.io/index.md

 We encourage you to find your preferred method for staying engaged with the course.
 There are lots of ways to earn full credit for a week's engagement.
-For example: (1) attending all lectures (for the section in which you're enrolled); or (2) attending two lectures and two discussion sections; or (3) answering all questions on the review quiz correctly; or (4) attending two lectures and getting two answers correct on the review  quiz; etc.
+For example: (1) attending all lectures; or (2) answering all questions on the review quiz correctly; or (3) attending one lecture, discussion section,  and getting one answer correct on the review quiz; etc.

 <a id="b:exams"></a>
 <h3>Exams</h3>